zutrinken/attila/README.md

 # Attila

 A content focused responsive theme for [Ghost](https://github.com/tryghost/ghost/).
-See a demo at: [attila.peteramende.de](https://attila.peteramende.de/)

-## ♥️ Support

-You can [buy me a drink](https://paypal.me/zutrinken) if you enjoy using Attila.
-Cheers 🍻

-## 📷 Screenshot
+Check it out at [attila.peteramende.de](https://attila.peteramende.de/).
+If you enjoy using Attila you can [support](https://paypal.me/zutrinken) it here.

 <img src="https://raw.githubusercontent.com/zutrinken/attila/master/src/screenshot.webp" />